gradha/ELHASO-iOS-snippets/README.rst

 License
 -------

+The file Base64+ELHASO.m and it's header file were taken from http://www.cocoadev.com/index.pl?BaseSixtyFour and are copyrighted by cyrus.najmabadi@gmail.com who put them in the public domain.
+The file is included for the get_image* methods from NSDictionary+ELHASO.m.
+You can remove this method and the Base64 code if you need to.

 Unless otherwise stated, all the source code in this repository is available under the MIT license (http://www.opensource.org/licenses/mit-license.php) meaning that you can take what you want and not give back.
 However, you might